You are here

 Sharon received a B.A. in psychology from the University of Arizona and brings a wide range of experience to her position.
 She worked for a number of years in the federal sector in administrative, professional and management positions.
 Most recently, she worked at the U.S. Embassy in Athens, Greece where she was part of the administrative team supporting the Ambassador and Deputy Chief of Mission.

-Erin supports USA-NPN's outreach and engagement efforts through resource development and communication with observers.
-She is also the USA-NPN's liaison to the US Fish & Wildlife Service, and is working on a pilot project implementing phenology monitoring at the Valle de Oro National Wildlife Refuge in Albuquerque.
+Erin leads USA-NPN's outreach and engagement efforts through communication with observers and resource development.
+She is also the USA-NPN's liaison to the US Fish & Wildlife Service, and is working with National Wildlife Refuges across the country to implement phenology monitoring to meet their resource management and outreach goals.

 A Seattle native, Erin received her B.A. in Environmental Biology from the University of Colorado at Boulder, then worked on a variety of field biology projects around the US and abroad.
 She first came to the USA-NPN as a Peace Corps Fellow in 2010, during her graduate program in the University of Arizona's School of Natural Resources and the Environment.
 In 2013 she was awarded a Masters of Science for her research on wildlife species diversity at endangered red squirrel middens.

 Web Designer & Developer

 Sara Schaffer works for the USA-NPN as a Website designer and developer, working on website modifications using drupal.
 She has experience with graphic design, photography and publishing.
 She creates, formats and edits several of the documents produced by the NPN.
 Sara also provides support by completing various tasks related to daily operations and procedures.
 Her work varies depending on the tasks and events occurring in the NCO.

 Sara is a born and raised Tucsonan, and received her B.S. in Microbiology from the University of Arizona in May 2010.
 In her free time, she enjoys the company of her dogs, traveling, and cycling.
 Sara teaches indoor cycling for a local gym, and rides the annual Tour de Tucson.